makeitMVPadmin/LAP5_InnoLab1/README.md

 </a>

-- Find a group feature
+- **Group Finder**: A feature that allows users to find and join groups for hackathons.
-- Like feature
+- **Like System**: A feature enabling users to like and favorite hackathons or projects.
-- Sort/filter feature
+- **Sorting and Filtering**: A feature to sort and filter hackathons based on user's preferences.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>